Anchal-kansal/bmtc/README.md

 3. To fetch the data from database, run route_db.py and fare_db.py, using **python3 route_db.py** and **python3 fare_db.py**, respectively.
 4. To represent the data on the webpage, run app.py using **python app.py**.
 Go to browser and run http://127.0.0.1:5000/ Then, enter bus_id=314 and route_id=3F(for example) and whoosh! the data is visible on the webpage!!!
+**P.S.:- for data to be visible, it must be in the db, and insert query is in route.py, so, before running app.py, run route.py**